chrissm23/amyloid-mutation/README.md

   * Add ions according to above order and strip water with ions and, just in case, amyloid with ions as well.

 3. **Intercalate chains of WT and each mutant and merge**
-  * Create a PDB for each mutant intercalated with WT.
+  * Create a PDB for each mutant intercalated with WT or previous mutant.
   * Get chains and residues to add to tiMerge.
   * Combine with respective solvent.
   * Merge according to above data.